ibm-cloud-docs/billing-usage/cc-bp.md

 Utilization reports are reviewed and updated monthly on the 15th of the month.
 This makes the final monthly data for the month available 7-10 days later in our system.
 If you do not need a month to day view, you should schedule your data pull for the last week of the month to have the final reviewed report for the month.

-It is possible due to the high amount of users pulling data simultaneously, that the page load and refresh times may increase a little during the last week of the month.
+It is possible due to the high amount of users pulling data simultaneously, that the page load and refresh times may increase slightly during the last week of the month.
 If you do not need to have a month to date report, use the download option, this allows you to get the report data downloaded to your system.
 The report has all of the same data that is used to build the charts, but it is more efficient than gathering the information through the graphical interface.

 ## Leverage Envizi ESG reporting